In their first few respective years in market, voice-enabled devices such as Amazon Echo and Google Home have outpaced Apple iPhone sales.

 Let's begin our Voice Application Market Overview with an introduction to voice-enabled devices.
-These devices allow us to interact with them through the use of natural language.
-For example, we can ask them for the news, tell them to set a timer, play music, and much more through voice apps.
+These voice technology devices allow us to interact with them through the use of natural language.
+For example, we can ask our smart devices for the news, tell them to set a timer, play music, and much more through voice apps.

 Voice Applications, just like mobile apps on phones, enhance voice-enabled devices by adding capabilities and functionality desired by the end-user.
 For example, you can add voice apps from your favorite brands, and have conversational experiences to learn more, get tips and tricks, or even get customer service assistance.

 There are over 50,000 voice applications in market between the Amazon Alexa Skills (Amazon's name for voice apps) Store and Google Actions (Google's name name for voice apps).
 More than 10,000 voice apps for Amazon were added in 2017 alone!

 In order for voice-enabled devices to converse with you, a number of machine learning and AI supporting capabilities are required.
 For example, speech-to-text, intent recognition, contextual dialogue, and text-to-speech are just a few of the components necessary to deliver engaging experiences through conversational AI.

 Voice technology platform providers such as Amazon, Google, Microsoft, Facebook, and Apple provide some of the components needed to build this conversational AI "brain,” which you can stitch together through the use of their public facing APIs.
 Or you can leverage an end-to-end solution like PullString and enjoy access to all the tools and techniques you need to be successful, including those from the voice technology platform providers, in one place.